 - I use a large round oven-safe ceramic dish.
 You can also use a square or rectangular ceramic or glass dish.

-- Note that the quantities of this recipe will make a large cherry clafoutis for 12 people.
+- Note that the quantities of this recipe will make a large cherry clafoutis for 10 to 12 people.
 Simply divide the ingredients by two to make a smaller version of the dessert.

 - You can also pour the batter first and place the cherries over it - or do half at the bottom, half at the top.
 It is a rustic dessert, so make your own rules!